 Let's assume you want to create a new "Target Segments" axis with the following element:

-In this case, you have a combination of standard axes and elements with a series of boolean operators.
+You have a combination of standard axes and elements with a series of boolean operators in this case.

 b) Comparative operators

 Comparative operators need to be associated with a numerical value.
-This value can come from a measure or defined by using the count function.
+This value can come from a measure or be defined using the count function.

 Comparative operators include: